Community Leadership Fellows

 Who: Rising junior and senior students interested in addressing community-identified needs and furthering their leadership learning.

-Time Commitment: Each fellow commits to 8-10 hours a week for both the Fall and Winter semesters, including regular meetings with their assigned mentor and bi-weekly cohort meetings.
+Time Commitment: Each fellow commits to 8-10 hours a week for both the Fall and Winter semesters, consisting of the following:

-Please contact the Fellows advisor, Dr. Jesse Carr at jesscarr@umich.edu with any questions.
+Please contact the Fellows advisor, Dr. Jesse Carr at [email protected] with any questions or to request an extension.

 Frequently Asked Questions